-GungHo aims for broader audience with Ninjala bubble gum game
+GungHo aims for broader audience with Ninjala bubblegum game

 “We wanted to make an action game where you pretend you’re a kid and imitating a ninja,” Morishita said.
 “That’s where the inspiration comes from, but we didn’t want to make it too violent.”

-Morishita hopes Ninjala will target everyone from young kids to older adults, and that it will succeed in the West in addition to Japan.
+Morishita hopes Ninjala will target everyone from young kids to older adults and that it will succeed in the West in addition to Japan.

 “The Japanese market is really special, where the big emphasis is on mobile,” Morishita said.
 “In the West, there are different play styles that are popular.
 That’s why we want to expand and achieve worldwide growth.”